johnnywang1994/jsPDF-html2canvas/README.md

 convert specific DOM target to print it into PDF file.

-Automatically, it'll save the file, or you can define the success function to do with the jsPDF instance.
+Automatically, it'll save the file, or you can define the `success` callback to do with the jsPDF instance.

 ```html
 <!-- default a4's width is 595.28px -->